-Goldfish and Koi have long been good pond fish, since they can even handle the icing over of water.
-They must be protected from predators like cats and birds, however since the goldfish species become quite a bit larger than the fish I recommend.
-Goldfish and Koi are not effective in controlling mosquitoes, and tend to be a dirty fish requiring much more maintenance and filtration than smaller aquarium fish.
+Goldfish and Koi have long been good pond fish since they can even handle the icing over of water.
+They must be protected from predators like cats and birds, however since the goldfish species become quite a bit larger than the fish we recommend.
+Goldfish and Koi are not effective in controlling mosquitoes and tend to be a dirty fish requiring much more maintenance and filtration than smaller aquarium fish.

-I recommend the Guppy, Molly, Swordtail, White Cloud Mountain Minnow and to a lesser degree, Blue Gourami, Paradise Fish, Cory Catfish and Plecostomus Catfish, a very hardy worker for your outside project.
-Naturally all fish must be properly acclimated to outside pond water.
+We recommend the Guppy, Molly, Swordtail, White Cloud Mountain Minnow and to a lesser degree, Blue Gourami, Paradise Fish, Cory Catfish and Plecostomus Catfish, a very hardy worker for your outside project.
+Naturally, all fish must be properly acclimated to outside pond water.

-If the pond is long established, in Homoeostasis, it is a good idea to make a bucket of 1/2 pond water and ½ aquarium water and let the fish get use to the “natural” outdoor water for a few hours.
+If the pond is long established in homeostasis, it is a good idea to make a bucket of 1/2 pond water and ½ aquarium water and let the fish get used to the “natural” outdoor water for a few hours.
 Whether or not you do this acclimation; you must put any fish in a plastic bag of the water they are coming from and float it in the pond to equalize the temperature for at least 15 to 20 minutes before releasing the fish into the pond or fountain.

 The fish we are describing are the heartiest of aquarium fish and will survive just about anything.

 One thing you must look out for are predators, larger fish like goldfish and Koi may be attacked by cats, raccoons or even passing birds of prey.
 The smaller aquarium fish like guppies, platys, swordtails and mollies are so prolific, however, that their constant addition of new fry will outpace just about any predator, another great reason to try these mosquito-eating marvels.